Establishing reserves and buying land

 Ecological restoration

-Ecological restoration is important in improving native trees, plants and habitat within the CPCP strategic conservation area.
+Ecological restoration is important to improve the condition of native trees, plants and habitat within the CPCP strategic conservation area.

 Restoration

-We select ecological restoration sites from the strategic conservation area because they support biodiversity features of regional significance.
+We select ecological restoration sites from the strategic conservation area that support biodiversity features of regional significance.
 Focusing restoration activities in these areas has the greatest potential to deliver long-term outcomes for the Cumberland Plain.

 Key achievements

-- The Australian Royal Botanic Gardens PlantBank sourced 121 collections of provenance seed for use in CPCP restoration projects.
+• The Australian Royal Botanic Gardens PlantBank sourced 358 collections (over 500,000 seeds) of provenance seed for use in CPCP restoration projects.

-- Delivered the Cumberland Plain Woodland Knowledge Infrastructure Project with the Australian Botanic Garden Mount Annan.
-The project guided the selection of seed sources to maximise genetic diversity and adaptive potential for Cumberland Plain ecological communities in future climates.
-We’ll apply the guidelines to our future collections and ecological reconstruction projects.
+• Delivered the Cumberland Plain Woodland Knowledge Infrastructure Project with the Australian Botanic Garden of Sydney.
+The project has provided guidance for PlantBank to undertake seed collections to maximise genetic diversity and adaptive potential for Cumberland Plain ecological communities under future climates.